thesadru/genshinstats/README.md

 if not gs.is_game_uid(uid):
     uid = gs.get_uid_from_hoyolab_uid(uid)
 ```
-You can also redeem gift codes from events such as livestreams
+You can also redeem gift codes mihoyo gives out during events such as livestreams
 ```py
 gs.redeem_code('GENSHINGIFT')
 ```